 HL Butterfly Strategy

-HL (Hecla Mining Company), in the Basic Materials sector, (Gold industry), listed on NYSE.
+HL (Hecla Mining Company), in the Basic Materials sector, (Silver industry), listed on NYSE.

-Hecla Mining Company, together with its subsidiaries, discovers, acquires, develops, and produces precious and base metal properties in the United States and internationally.
-The company mines for silver, gold, lead, and zinc concentrates, as well as carbon material containing silver and gold for sale to custom smelters, metal traders, and third-party processors,; and doré containing silver and gold.
-It owns 100% interests in the Greens Creek mine located on Admiralty Island in southeast Alaska; the Lucky Friday mine situated in northern Idaho; the Casa Berardi mine located in the Abitibi region of northwestern Quebec, Canada; and the San Sebastian mine situated in the city of Durango, Mexico.
-The company also holds 100% interests in the Fire Creek mine located in Lander County, Nevada; and the Hollister and Midas mines situated in Elko County, Nevada.
-Hecla Mining Company was incorporated in 1891 and is headquartered in Coeur d'Alene, Idaho.
+Hecla Mining Company, along with its subsidiaries, engages in the exploration, acquisition, development, and extraction of both precious and base metal resources across the United States and internationally.
+The company produces concentrates of silver, gold, lead, and zinc, as well as carbon material and doré, both of which contain silver and gold.
+These materials are then sold to custom smelters, metal traders, and third-party processors.
+Hecla holds full ownership stakes in several key mining operations: the Greens Creek mine in southeast Alaska's Admiralty Island; the Lucky Friday mine in northern Idaho; the Casa Berardi mine located in the Abitibi region of northwestern Quebec, Canada; and the San Sebastian mine in Durango, Mexico.
+Additionally, the company entirely owns the Fire Creek mine in Lander County, Nevada, and both the Hollister and Midas mines in Elko County, Nevada.
+Established in 1891, Hecla Mining Company's headquarters are located in Coeur d'Alene, Idaho.

-HL (Hecla Mining Company) trades in the Basic Materials sector, specifically Gold, with a market capitalization of approximately $14.12B, a trailing P/E of 51.54, a beta of 1.26 versus the broader market, a 52-week range of 4.71-34.17, average daily share volume of 17.0M, a public-listing history dating back to 1980, approximately 2K full-time employees.
+HL (Hecla Mining Company) trades in the Basic Materials sector, specifically Silver, with a market capitalization of approximately $10.42B, a trailing P/E of 38.05, a beta of 1.27 versus the broader market, a 52-week range of 5.48-34.17, average daily share volume of 18.8M, a public-listing history dating back to 1980, approximately 2K full-time employees.
 These structural characteristics shape how HL stock options price implied volatility around earnings windows, capital events, and macro-driven sector rotations.

 What is a butterfly on HL?